 Part Three: Communications & Next Year Work Plan

-Any engagement of department with press, international media, events at provincial, national and international level.
+Provide details about any engagement of department with press, international media and events at provincial, national & international level.
 Also provide what the department intends to do over the next year against which the next year report will be published.